virtCCA: Virtualized Arm Confidential Compute Architecture with TrustZone: Virtualizing Arm Confidential Compute Architecture

-However, Linux’s Generic \GIC driver assigns the interrupt into Group 1 with Non-secure state.
-Group 1 interrupts are signaled as either IRQs or FIQs depending on the current security state and \EL of the PE.
+\para{Interrupt translation on \sysname-SEL2} In \sysname-SEL2, the vGIC is emulated by the host, while the \TMM handles the transitions between different interrupt types of the two worlds.
+Specifically, Linux’s Generic \GIC driver assigns the interrupt into Group 1 with Non-secure state.
+Group 1 interrupts are signaled as either IRQs or FIQs depending on the current security state and exception level.
 Usually, interrupts are signaled as IRQs when Linux is running at Non-secure EL0/1.
-However, FIQs are signaled in cVMs while Guest Linux is executing at \SELzero/\SELone, which are intended to be handled by Linux as IRQs.
+However, FIQs are signaled in \cvms while guest OS is executing at \SELzero/\SELone, which are intended to be handled by Linux as IRQs.

-A straightforward solution is to change the interrupt group and security setting by modifying the cVM's \GIC driver.
-To support unmodified guest OS, FIQs captured by \TMM will be bounced back to hypervisor which will handle FIQ as \IRQ and then inject vIRQ to cVM.
-The detailed steps are shown in Figure~\ref{fig:interrupt}.
-In particular, \circled{1}while executing at EL1 or EL0, a Group 1 interrupt for the secure Security state is taken as an FIQ, which will be captured by \TMM due to FIQ exit; \circled{2}The \TMM marks the exit reason as \IRQ rather than FIQ, and then acknowledge KVM to handle physical interrupt as \IRQ via \SMC; \circled{3}The physical interrupt is handled by KVM which will write one of the List register to inject vIRQ to cVM. \circled{4}Finally, guest Linux will handle the incoming vIRQ, when \TMM executes an ERET instruction to enter cVM.
+A straightforward solution is to modify the interrupt group and security setting by modifying the \cVM's \GIC driver.
+To minimize the modification of the guest OS, FIQs captured by \TMM will be bounced back to hypervisor which will handle FIQ as \IRQ and then inject vIRQ to the \cVM.
+The detailed steps are shown in Figure~\ref{fig:interrupt_sel2}: \circled{1}while executing at EL1 or EL0, a Group 1 interrupt for the secure Security state is taken as an FIQ, which will be captured by \TMM due to FIQ exit; \circled{2}The \TMM marks the exit reason as \IRQ rather than FIQ, and then acknowledge the KVM to handle physical interrupt as \IRQ via \SMC; \circled{3}The physical interrupt is handled by the KVM which will write one of the list registers to inject vIRQ to the \cVM. \circled{4}Finally, the guest OS handles the incoming vIRQ, when \TMM executes an ERET instruction to enter the \cVM.
+After the interrupt is handled, the vCPU restores the execution state before the interrupt occurred.